GregWoodin/dataviz/README.txt

 IP addresses and MTurk IDs have been removed from these spreadsheets for anonymity.
 There were no duplicates, suggesting that no participants completed either experiment more than once, nor did any participant complete both experiments.

-The following codebook contains information about the columns in the above spreadsheets and how to interpret the values in these columns (presented in `.html` and `.pdf` formats):
+The following codebook contains information about the columns in the above spreadsheets and how to interpret the values in these columns:
 -   `analysis/codebook.html`
--   `analysis/codebook.pdf`

 We have also included the valence norms collected by Warriner et al. (2013) that we used to choose the valenced words for use in our experimental materials in the following `.csv` spreadsheet:
 -   `analysis/E1/data/valence_list.csv`